Sasuke (TV series): 2012–present: reboot, management change and spinoffs

-Following this announcement, TBS would invest heavily into the Sasuke brand.
+In the 2020s, TBS would invest heavily into the Sasuke brand following the announcement that aspects of Sasuke would be brought into the Olympics beginning with the 2028 Summer Olympics.
 In 2024, TBS broadcast the first ever Sasuke World Cup shortly after the 2024 Summer Olympics, featuring a total of 35 top ninja competitors from Australia, France, Germany, Japan and the United States.
-TBS continued their lineup by rebooting Kunoichi and Sasuke Junior in January 2025, and debuting a new spinoff format called Hanzo in March 2025 that brought in elements of swimming, shooting, fencing and running to align the format more closely with the Modern Pentathlon.
-American Ninja Warrior and Ninja Warrior Poland would both alter the formats of their 2025 seasons to feature side-by-side racing brackets similar to the IOC standard instead of the original Survival Attack format.
+In January 2025, TBS rebooted Kunoichi and Sasuke Junior.
+In March 2025, TBS debuted a new spinoff format called Hanzo that brought in elements of swimming, shooting, fencing and running to align the format more closely with the Modern Pentathlon.
+In March 2026, TBS debuted new crossover spinoff format called Musou that mixed the format of Sasuke, Kunoichi and other TBS physical gameshows such as Takeshi's Castle, Sports Danshi Grand Prix, DOORS and Tokyo Friend Park.